impact-initiatives/impactR4PHU/README.md

 Check 1: Respondent reported more than 2 death in the HH.
 </li>
 <li>
-Check 2:Respondent reported sex of dead person male and a cause of death related to female only.
+Check 2: Respondent reported sex of dead person male and a cause of death related to female only.
 </li>
 <li>
-Check 3:Respondent reported wrong dates leading to a negative person time.
+Check 3: Respondent reported wrong dates leading to a negative person time.
 </li>
 </ul>